Jarosław Królewski: Social activities

 Królewski is the creator and originator of the nationwide educational project "AI Schools & Academy", the first artificial intelligence teaching program in Polish kindergartens, primary and secondary schools in Polish history.
 Launched in 2018, the project was financed by Synerise business partners: Carrefour, CCC, Ernst & Young, IDC, Media Expert, Microsoft, Orange Foundation, Oriflame, Bank Pekao, Photon, PZU, and Żabka.
 Physicists, mathematicians, and computer scientists conduct special classes in 1,500 kindergartens, primary and secondary schools.
 Outstanding students and teachers are awarded scholarships.
 The project was appreciated by experts.

 In the years 2018–2020, Królewski was the main sponsor of Glinik Gorlice.
 He also supported the women's football team Staszkówka Jelna (of Staszkówka).

 After taking over the shares of Wisła Kraków in 2020, he launched socially conscience initiatives along with other shareholders, including a women's football team, the amp football section, and the blind football section.
 He has privately sponsored social charities.

 Accolades and awards

-In 2017, Królewski along with the Synerise co-founders Baluś and Kochmański was included in the “New Europe 100” list of eastern Europe's brightest and best citizens changing the region's societies, politics, or business environments, according to Res Publica, along with the International Visegrad Fund, Google and the Financial Times.

-Królewski was included on Ernst & Young's list of the 30 most promising technology entrepreneurs in the world.
-In 2018, he was honored with the Special Jury Award in the Polish edition of the Ernst & Young Entrepreneur of the Year Award competition, for combining scientific activities with entrepreneurship.
-The same year, Królewski won an award in the competition Digital Shapers, distinguishing outstanding tech personalities by the Digital Poland Foundation.
-He was also selected to Ernst & Young startup program EY Accelerating Entrepreneurs for businesses that focus on disruptive fields.

-In 2019, as part of the AI Awards competition, Królewski received the title of AI Person of the Year.
+The following is a list of awards and honours received by Królewski.